 The Winter Melon deals an area attack that affects multiple rows of zombies and slows their movement.
 You can purchase this upgrade for $10,000 in Crazy Dave's shop.

 |Upgrades the Magnet-Shroom.|

-Gold Magnet attracts coins that get dropped in the level.
+In addition to the abilities of a regular Magnet-Shroom, the Gold Magnet also attracts coins that get dropped in the level.
 You can purchase this upgrade for $3,000 in Crazy Dave's shop.